louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 Introduction

 Erythema multiforme (EM) is an acute, typically self-limited mucocutaneous eruption characterized by distinctive target lesions.
 In a subset of patients, EM has a more chronic course, with recurrent episodes or even persistent disease.
 In some of these patients, EM is related to chronic infections, most commonly herpes simplex virus (HSV), and will respond to antiviral therapy.
-However, in up to 58% of patients, the etiology is unknown,and in these cases treatment is often difficult.
+However, in up to 58% of patients, the etiology is unknown, and in these cases treatment is often difficult.

 ---

 ### Chronic symmetrically distributed hyperpigmented plaques in a middle-age woman [^a73e26a4].
 JAAD Case Reports (2019).
 Medium credibility.

 Fig 1
 Hyperpigmented scaly plaques inferior to the axillae.

 Fig 2
 Hyperpigmented faintly scaly plaques with an erythematous, wavy border on the medial thighs.

 Fig 3
 Hyperkeratosis with mild papillomatosis and acanthosis.
 (Hematoxylin-eosin stain; original magnification: ×10.)

 Question 1: What is the most likely diagnosis?
 A. Erythrokeratolysis hiemalis
 B. Erythrasma
 C. Tinea corporis and cruris
 D. Erythrokeratodermia variabilis (EKV)
 E. Progressive symmetric erythrokeratoderma (PSEK)

 Answers:
 A. Erythrokeratolysis hiemalis – Incorrect.
 This autosomal dominant condition is characterized by episodic/seasonal circinate, erythematous plaques with scaling, and centrifugal peeling.
 It predominantly involves palms and soles and may extend up the extremities.
 It rarely involves the trunk and face.
 Blisters occasionally occur in the center of new plaques.
 B. Erythrasma – Incorrect.
 Erythrasma is caused by Corynebacterium minutissimum overgrowth in the stratum corneum.
 Well-defined scaly plaques involve intertriginous sites of the trunk and toes.
 Coral red fluorescence on Wood's lamp examination is classic and was negative in this patient's case.
 C. Tinea corporis and cruris – Incorrect.
 Tinea corporis and cruris are dermatophyte infections of the trunk, extremities, and groin, respectively.
 Classic lesions have advancing, scaly border and central clearing.
 Hyphae are seen on histopathology and potassium hydroxide preparation (KOH prep).